enochgeorge9x9/cs50_problemSets/README.md

-#cs50 problems set for pratice in introduction of computer science
+#cs50 problems set for practice in introduction of computer science